lunarmint/anime-piracy-wiki/guides/shana.md

 # **Automate downloads with taiga2shana**

+---

 &nbsp;

+**Note**

+I am not the creator of this project, I'm only posting this on behalf of the creator who does not have a reddit account.
+You can contact them via Discord (fool#6085) or on Github.

 ---

-Note: I am not the creator of this project, I'm only posting this on behalf of the creator who does not have a reddit account.
-You can contact them via Discord (fool#6085) or on Github.

 &nbsp;

----

 Hi everyone, I'd like to share a little project I wrote over the past year + a workflow I've personally been using to reduce the manual work involved every season in downloading anime.
 This helps a lot especially if you're an avid anime watcher and follow 10+ anime per season.
 Everything from auto-downloading new releases to selecting the "correct" resolution is automated.